davidamichelson/DIV6700/schedule.md

 - King, Karen L. “Reading Sex and Gender in the Secret Revelation of John.” *Journal of Early Christian Studies* 19, no. 4 (2011): 519–38. doi:10.1353/earl.2011.0045. *(VLC)*
 - Minns, Denis.
 "Section: Scripture, Tradition and Church Order" of "Chapter 7: From Christ to Kingdom."
 In *Irenaeus: An Introduction*, 133-139 London: Bloomsbury, 2010. *(VLC)*

-### Thursday, September 15: Discussion
 *Assignments*

-- *Florilegium I* is due on Brightspace by 8 AM Central Time.
+*Florilegium 2* is due on Brightspace by 9 PM Central Time.
 Please also bring a paper copy to class.

 Please only answer one!